The Heart Sutra 心经

 Sariputra, the nature of all dharmas is emptiness.

-No birth no death,
+No arising, no ceasing;

 是故空中无色,无受想行识,无眼耳鼻舌身意,无色声香味触法,